Knight of Pentacles

 The horse

-The horse is still but also ready to fight.
+The horse is still, but also ready to fight.
 The horse is the color of the ground, denoting the earth as a source of wealth when work is put into it.
 The same is true of other things; relationships, career, education.
 Like the earth, you get back what you put in for all of them!

 row icon image

-The ploughed field
+The plowed field

 Tips for Readings